hashworks-code/littlebrahma.v2/_caseStudy-product/myb.md

 cHead10: "6.
 Design"
+main_content:
-cContent15: "Moving on to designing the application, it started first with us having an elaborate mood boarding sessions.
+  - cContent15: "Moving on to designing the application, it started first with us having an elaborate mood boarding sessions.
 We extensively follow the atomic design principle. we created individual components, finalized on the color, type and layout. "

 cHead11: "Evolve "
 csubHead6: "Taking the customer along through the entire journey"